 Canada’s marine fish populations have declined by 55 per cent since 1970.
 Currently, 26 commercial fish stocks are classified by the federal government as being in the “critical zone”, and therefore under Fisheries and Oceans Canada’s policy require a rebuilding plan.
 Despite policy commitments, rebuilding plans are in place for only three of these stocks.
 This has to change.

 To return our fisheries to abundance, we need rebuilding plans for every critical fish population – not just 11% of them.
 This falls well short of the global standard: the requirement to rebuild depleted fish populations is a central tenet of modern fisheries management around the world.

 Recently, there have been positive signs of progress in Canada.
 Fisheries and Oceans Canada has become more transparent in how it manages our fisheries by releasing key data.
 The federal government has restored millions of dollars in funding for science, including for hiring 135 more scientists and science staff, and has committed to creating four more rebuilding plans by March 31, 2018.

 These are positive changes.
 But to ensure the health of our fish populations, and to ensure the future of everyone who relies upon them, we need to change the Fisheries Act so that, like in the United States and other nations, it mandates the rebuilding of depleted fish populations.

-Please add your voice and let the government know you support returning our oceans to abundance.
+Head to FisheryAudit.ca to learn more about the current state of Canada’s fisheries.
 Let’s give the fish that live in Canada’s oceans the kind of protection they need to thrive.